Princeton University School of Architecture: History

 In 1832, Joseph Henry, who later became the first secretary of the Smithsonian Institution, taught the first course in architecture at Princeton University.
 The course focused on the classification of architectural styles and designs.
 Additional courses and programs for architecture began in 1882 when Princeton University's Department of Art and Archaeology began courses on architecture and historical drawing in 1902.
 By 1915, the first academic committee convened to consider the establishment of a school of architecture.
 Arrangements for a new program were planned for 1917, but were delayed until 1919 when the School of Architecture formally opened.

-During its formative years, the School of Architecture's pedagogy was guided by architectural educators such as Howard Crosby Butler, E. Raymond Bossange, Frederick D'Amato, Sherley Warner Morgan, and Jean Labatut.
+During its formative years, the School of Architecture's pedagogy was guided by architectural educators such as Howard Crosby Butler, E. Raymond Bossange, Frederick D'Amato, Sherley Warner Morgan, and Jean Labatut, who is credited with developing it into one of the top schools of architecture in the country.
 Visitors and teachers often included figures such as Frank Lloyd Wright, Le Corbusier, Richard Neutra, and R. Buckminster Fuller.